-Graduates of the diploma will have acquired the knowledge and abilities to:
+Graduates of this diploma will have acquired the knowledge and abilities to:

 This diploma program is offered on a full time basis and is divided into three levels.
 Each level must be successfully completed before the next one can be started.
 A major emphasis of this program is active student participation.
 Throughout the program the instructors will encourage the students to become increasingly more self-directed and responsible for their own learning.
 Students are expected to come to class well prepared for active participation in classroom, nursing lab and clinical activities.

-Level three examines a continuum of care in the community health setting and applies concepts form level one, two and three in the management of stable clients across the lifespan.
+Level three examines a continuum of care in the community health setting and applies concepts from level one, two and three in the management of stable clients across the lifespan.

 Level four integrates knowledge from previous levels and examines concepts related to the care of the medical/surgical client.